jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 ### Story 9 - WOP

-When the snow falls, the bell dings.
+WWhen the snow falls, the bell dings.

 After a snowstorm came the true car claims center drama.
 We were staffed for yearly averages.
-But weather spikes didn't change the promise made to customers about limited hold times.
+But weather spikes didn't change the promise made to customers about short hold times.

 One storm was particularly bad.
 Several feet of snow in hours.